 Temporary Assistance for Needy Families State Program (TANF-SP) The state-funded temporary cash assistance program designed specifically for two-parent families

-Test of Adult Basic Education (TABE) The statewide standard literacy assessment instrument used to determine the appropriateness of initial state time-limit designations for temporary cash assistance

 Texas Health and Human Services Commission (HHSC) The lead state agency responsible for certifying TANF eligibility.
 HHSC provides TWC with information on individuals receiving TANF and who are eligible for Choices services.

-The Workforce Information System of Texas (TWIST) TWC’s automated data processing and case management system for the Texas workforce system

 Vocational Educational Training Organized educational programs directly related to preparing Choices participants for employment in current or emerging occupations

 Work Codes Codes assigned by HHSC to individuals who apply for TANF cash assistance, which determines if recipients are mandatory or exempt participants in the Choices program

-Work-Eligible Individuals Adult or teen heads of household receiving TANF cash assistance and non-recipient parents with the following exceptions:
+Work-Eligible Individuals Heads of household who are adults or minor child heads of household receiving TANF cash assistance and non-recipient parents unless one of the following applies:

+A minor parent who is not the head of household

-Noncitizens who are ineligible to receive cash assistance because of their immigration status
+A noncitizen who is ineligible to receive cash assistance because of their immigration status

+An individual in a family receiving Maintenance of Effort (MOE)–funded assistance under an approved Tribal TANF program, unless the state includes the tribal family in calculating work participation rates, as permitted under 45 CFR §261.25

 A parent caring for a disabled family member who lives in the home (provided the need for such care is supported by medical documentation), on a case-by-case basis